Student activism: Greece

-Hong Kong
+Hong Kong (SAR of China)

 Hong Kong Student activist group Scholarism began an occupation of the Hong Kong government headquarters on 30 August 2012.
 The goal of the protest was, expressly, to force the government to retract its plans to introduce Moral and National Education as a compulsory subject.
 On 1 September, an open concert was held as part of the protest, with an attendance of 40,000.
 At last, the government de facto struck down the Moral and National Education.

 Student organizations made important roles during the Umbrella Movement.
 Standing Committee of the National People's Congress (NPCSC) made decisions on the Hong Kong political reform on 31 August 2014, which the Nominating Committee would tightly control the nomination of the Chief Executive candidate, candidates outside the Pro-Beijing camp would not have opportunities to be nominated.
 The Hong Kong Federation of Students and Scholarism led a strike against the NPCSC's decision beginning on 22 September 2014, and started protesting outside the government headquarters on 26 September 2014.
 On 28 September, the Occupy Central with Love and Peace movement announced that the beginning of their civil disobedience campaign.
 Students and other members of the public demonstrated outside government headquarters, and some began to occupy several major city intersections.